spicysomtam/aws-openvpn/README.md

 This was developed with terraform 0.15/1.0.

+Credit to [angristan/openvpn-install](https://github.com/angristan/openvpn-install) for his install script that make the OpenVPN install and client setup a breeze.

 # AWS Region

 Thus the context defines the aws region.
 Also its kind of messy to include region code in your terraform when you can just define it in the context; often a pitfall of someone new to aws.
 Here is how to manage your context and multiple aws accounts: